cloudoperators/greenhouse/docs/getting-started/core-concepts/plugins.md

 weight: 4
 ---

-## What are Plugin Definitions?
+## What are PluginDefinitions and Plugins?

+PluginDefinitons and Plugins are the Greenhouse way to extend the core functionality with domain specific features.
+PluginDefinitions, as the name suggests, are the definition of a Plugin, whereas a Plugin is a concrete instance of a PluginDefinition that is deployed to a Cluster.

+The PluginDefinitions are shared between all Organizations in Greenhouse.
+A PluginDefinition can include a frontend, that is displayed in the Greenhouse dashboard and/or a backend component.
+The frontend is expected to be a standalone microfrontend created with the [Juno framework](https://github.com/cloudoperators/juno).
-PluginDefinitions are a way to extend the functionality of the platform.
-They can include a [Juno microfrontend](https://github.com/cloudoperators/juno) into the Greenhouse Dashboard and/or a backend component.
-The backend components of a PluginDefinition is packaged as a Helm Chart and provides default values for the Helm Chart.
-This allows to package and distribute tools such as Prometheus with a sensible default configuration, as well as giving the user a list of configurable values.
+The backend components of a PluginDefinition are packaged as a Helm Chart and provide sane and opinionated default values.
+This allows Greenhouse to package and distribute tools such as Prometheus with a sensible default configuration, as well as giving the user a list of configurable values.

-## Plugins

-In order to deploy the Helm Chart of a Plugin Definition into a particular cluster a Plugin is used.
-The Plugin specifies the PluginDefintion to deploy, the release namespace to use, the values to set and the cluster to deploy to.
-Depending on the PluginDefinition it may be required to provide required values (e.g. credentials, endpoints etc.), but in general the PluginDefinition provides sensible defaults.
+A Plugin is used to deploy the Helm Chart referenced referenced in a PluginDefinition to a Cluster.
+The Plugin can be considered as an instance of a PluginDefinition, this instance specifies the PluginDefinition, the desired Cluster and additional values to set.
+Depending on the PluginDefinition, it may be necessary to specify required values (e.g. credentials, endpoints, etc.), but in general the PluginDefinition provides well-established default values.

 > [!NOTE]
 > In this example the Plugin 'openTelemetry-cluster-a' is used to deploy the PluginDefinition 'openTelemetry' to the cluster 'cluster-a'.